scottgriv/Post.e/README.md

     - I started building the application back-end with ``PHP`` because its easy for others to understand, in the future, I'm going to try to utilize languages like ``Go`` and ``Node.js``.
 The multithreading capabilities of these languages to significantly speed up server request & response processing makes them an obvious choice to work on next.
     - I've realized now, by open-sourcing it, there's an opportunity for others to learn and contribute to it as well.

 *I know this is a lengthy README, but I want to explain every detail of the application for teaching/learning purposes.
-If this repo gains traction, I will add a lot of these details into github-pages/documentation to remove clutter in the README.
+If this repo gains traction, I will add a lot of these details into github-pages/documentation or seperate markdown file to remove clutter in the README.
 I appreciate it if you make it to the end!*

 ## Definitions:
 > A **Post** is any message posted to **Post.e** which contains text and/or attachments that may contain photos, videos, or a wide variety of file types.
 View the `extension` table in the database to view the supported file types.
 Tap the Post button to post the message to your profile.